-Table 11: s.7.11 contribution rates per parking space based on costs at the commencement of this Plan (insert date)
+Table 11: s.7.11 contribution rates per parking space based on costs at the commencement of the Original Plan (February 2024)

 Note: the contribution amounts in the Table above are at the commencement of this Plan and (other than where the maximum capped \$20,000 applies) will be indexed quarterly in line with changes in the Consumer Price Index (CPI).
 The indexed amount will be shown in Appendix 10 and on the Local Infrastructure Plan page on Council's website.